cleveranjos/n8n-nodes-qlik-cloud/README.md

 # n8n-nodes-qlik-cloud

 This package contains an n8n community node for integrating with **Qlik Cloud** REST APIs.
+It is a personal project and is not supported or endorsed by Qlik.

 ## Scope